ppurka/sagelib/README.rst

   This branch tracks the tip of the Mercurial repository distributed with the latest stable release version of Sage.

-`prerelease`
+`master`
-  This branch tracks the tip of the Mercurial repository distributed with the latest development version of Sage.
+  This branch tracks the tip of the Mercurial repository distributed with the latest development version or release version of Sage, whichever is newer.
 Please base topic branches on this branch if you intend to submit patches (Sage does not currently use GitHub or even git for that matter, so submitting pull requests will get you nowhere, unfortunately.)

 `prerelease-x.x.x.x`
   These branches track the tips of the Mercurial repositories